Here are the steps to become a full-fledged graduate of Concordia University.

 It is your responsibility to contact your loan provider(s) to set up a repayment schedule before you have to start making payments after the six month non-repayment period.

-It is always a good idea to have your plan ready before you need to pay back, a good resource is the National Student Loans website which will give you information on your Canada Student Loan.
+It is always a good idea to have your plan ready before you need to pay back, a good resource is the National Student Loans website which will give you information on your Canada Student Loan: visit Repay a student loan - How to start

 This is a good opportunity to visit the Financial Aid and Awards Office and go over your budget.